About this Policy

 - Check for current Subrecipient monitoring prior to executing the Subaward.
 If current monitoring is not available or up to date, the most recent audit report and completed confirmation and questionnaires (Appendix 1 & 2) must be obtained from the Subrecipient.

-- Request preliminary risk assessment from the UM System Controller’s Office if current risk assessment is not on file.
+- Request risk assessment from the UM System Controller’s Office if current risk assessment is not on file.

 - Conduct and document an EPLS check prior to issuing the Subaward.